BlinkPay/Blink-Debit-API-Client-Java/README.md

 QuickPaymentResponse qpResponse = client.awaitSuccessfulQuickPaymentOrThrowException(qpId, 300); // Will throw an exception if the payment was not successful after 5min
 ```

-### Single consent followed by one-off payment, using Blink Gateway flow
+### Single consent followed by one-off payment, using Gateway flow
 ```java
 SingleConsentRequest consent = new SingleConsentRequest()
         .flow(new AuthFlow()